Inngest Alternatives

 1. If you already use BullMQ OSS: upgrade to Pro by adding the @taskforcesh/bullmq-pro package.

-2. If migrating from Inngest: refactor functions as queue handlers with explicit job/queue setup.
+2. If migrating from Inngest: refactor functions as queue handlers with explicit job and queue setup.

-3. Add observability dashboard (BullMQ Pro includes one).
+3. Add the observability dashboard included with Pro.

 Not for: BullMQ Pro is the wrong fit for non-Node.js stacks or teams who want managed durability without ops responsibility; Inngest, Trigger.dev, or Temporal fit those better.